Joy worked in construction for 7 years alongside her husband (25+ yrs. experience)—working on pole barns, grain bins, and barn repairs.

-This is the first in a series of articles showing how to erect a new grain bin (erroneously called by some a silo).
-This is only an overview meant to illustrate the process in a compact way, so you can understand whether this is a project for you . . . or whether it is better left to a professional grain bin contractor.
+This article is only an overview of grain bin construction (also called a metal grain silo).
+It's meant to illustrate the process in a compact way so you can understand whether this is a project for you... or whether it is better left to a professional grain bin contractor.

 Erecting a grain bin is typically not a job for construction weekend warriors.
 It requires specialized tools and a great deal of common sense.
 Mistakes are expensive and possibly fatal.